SQULS/Delphi-Generation/README.md

 # Delphi Generation
-Php scripts for generator fake Delphi calendar data.
+PHP scripts for generator fake Delphi calendar data.

 ## Event Details
 Generates event details for the passed number of required entries.
 You can also pass an optional id which will be included in the final generated file name.